Dissolution of a limited liability company

 Take into account that the dissolution of a limited liability company may also have tax consequences to the company, to you personally and to other shareholders.
 Plan any solutions related to taxation carefully in advance.

-After the limited liability company has been closed down, cancel all insurance policies and other agreements connected to your business operations.
+After the limited liability company has been closed down, cancel all insurance policies and other agreements connected to it.

 The Finnish Patent and Registration Office may remove a limited liability company from the Trade Register or order it to be put into liquidation in the following situations: